 - Bowl (made of unbreakable plastic)

-- Mug (insulated plastic mug with a lid is ideal)
+- Mug (an insulated plastic mug with a lid is ideal)

 - Daypack 35L (large enough for spare clothes, lunch & avalanche equipment)

-- 60L plus overnight pack (large enough for sleeping bag, thermarest, food, bowl, cutlery and overnight gear) – This should be a sturdy, well-constructed pack.
+- 60L plus overnight pack (large enough for a sleeping bag, Thermarest, food, bowl, cutlery and overnight gear) – This should be a sturdy, well-constructed pack.
 A simple well-fitting pack is best.
-Try on the pack and load it with weight (20 Kilos ormore) to see how comfortable it will be.
-The pack should have a wide comfortable hip belt which sits on the top of the hips.
-Shoulder straps should also be well padded and comfortable.
+Try on the pack and load it with weight (20 Kilos or more) to see how comfortable it will be.
+The pack should have a wide comfortable hip belt that sits on the top of the hips.
+Shoulder straps should also be well-padded and comfortable.
 Key words here are comfort, durability and simplicity.

 - Sunglasses – A mandatory item to have as your eyes can burn easily from the intense UV at higher altitudes as well as from the reflection off of the snow.
 Side shields or glasses that let minimal light in the sides work well.
 Glasses should cut out 100% of UVA and UVB rays.
 If you wear prescription glasses make sure you have a good pair of prescription sunglasses for the course.
 Have a good storage case for your sunglasses to avoid damage